 Expanding the use of green energy

 Nomura Group is working to lighten the impact of its activities on the environment through the purchase of green power.
-Our purchases of green power began domestically in 2006, and these reached a cumulative total of 60.76 million kWh.
-Beginning in 2014, we have set a goal of continuing these purchases of green power (from biomass power generation and other green sources) for three years, and it will be allocated to our principal domestic offices (located in Nihonbashi in Tokyo, Osaka, and Nagoya).
+Our purchases of green power began domestically in 2006, and these reached a cumulative total of 67.76 million kWh.
+Beginning in 2014, we have set a goal of continuing these purchases of green power (from biomass power generation and other green sources) until March 2020, and it will be allocated to our principal domestic offices (located in Nihonbashi in Tokyo, Osaka, and Nagoya).
 In addition, in several of the EMEA offices, most of the electric power is generated by renewable energy sources, including hydroelectric power.

 Green Power certificate consumption from Nomura Group events

 * Please scroll horizontally to look at table below.

 |January 2013||Nomura New Year Reception "Japan in the World"||Tokyo / Nagoya / Osaka / Sapporo / Fukuoka||3,600|

 |May 2013||32nd Central Bank Seminar||Tokyo||3,100|